FME Version

 When a token is rejected, you’ll receive either a “401 Unauthorized” or “403 Forbidden” error code.

-Tokens are likely to be rejected when they expire or do not have permissions to the workflow dependencies.
-Please review or the Authorization section of the FME Flow REST API documentation for authentication options.
+Tokens are likely to be rejected when they expire or if permissions are lacking for workflow dependencies.
+For authentication options, please review the Authorization section of the FME Flow REST API documentation.

 Additional Resources